 I know it may seem strange to hire someone to shop and cook for you.
 Seems like it would cost you more than it would save you.
 But here we go again, not factoring in the value of our time.

 If you earn more than $10 per hour, and you can pay someone $10 per hour to shop and cook for you (could be a college student, a babysitter, or your nanny or housekeeper), then it's totally worth it to outsource it.
-Say you get paid $25 per hour.
-If you pay someone $10 per hour, you should be spending the time working instead.
+If you get paid more, you can afford to pay more.
+Say you get paid $25 or $50 per hour.
+If you pay someone $15 or $20 per hour, you should be spending the time working instead.

 If you work for yourself, this is a no-brainer.
 If you don't work for yourself and have a fixed salary, see if you can get extra hours at your job.
 Or find some part-time work you can do at the same rate.
 Or, even better, start that side business you've been thinking of launching.
 There are tons of tax benefits for people who have a small business on the side.

 One thing I've learned over the years: it's always better to make more money than to save money.
 Sure, you can do both, but earning more is always more important.
 Because if you don't have any money, you have no leverage.
 The more money you have, the more leverage you have.
 So instead of just thinking about how to save money, use your noggin and think up some ways to make more money.